Big Rig Accidents and Truck Driver Training: Is Commercial Truck Training Enough?

-In addition to the ubiquitous nature of commercial trucks in this day and age, semis are massive, complex vehicles.
+In addition to the ubiquitous nature of commercial trucks in this day and age, semis are large, sophisticated vehicles.
 Training is required to properly operate an 80,000-pound motor vehicle, which often is moving at speeds of 70 to 80 miles per hour.
-The reality is that training associated with becoming a commercial truck driver is viewed by some as being too limited.
+The reality is that some view training associated with becoming a commercial truck driver as being too limited.
 On average, a commercial truck driver undergoes only about four to five weeks of training.

 Driver Error a Major Factor in Truck Accidents

 There has been a growing amount of research into the underlying causes of commercial truck accidents.
-According to some researchers, the cause of upwards to 90 percent of serious semi accidents is some driver error or mistake.
+According to some researchers, the reason for upwards to 90 percent of severe semi accidents is some driver error or mistake.
 There may be other factors that compound an operator’s error.
 However, driver mistake is nearly always a prime contributing factor when it comes to a commercial truck accident.

 More often than not, a driver receives training from a truck driving school.
 Most truck driving schools cover topics that include legal compliance, safe operating procedures, map reading, and trip planning.
 There regularly are concerns expressed that shortcuts exist when it comes to the training process.
 In other words, prospective drivers and truck companies are eager to get operators onto roadways for financial reasons.

-The nature and extent of training for a commercial truck driver raise a couple of key questions when an accident occurs because of truck driver negligence.
-First, in the aftermath of an accident that appears to be at least in part the fault of a driver, an examination must occur regarding his or her training.
+The nature and extent of training for a commercial truck driver raise a couple of critical questions when an accident occurs because of truck driver negligence.
+First, after an accident that appears to be the fault of a driver, an examination must occur about training.
 The investigation must focus on whether or not a driver satisfied all of the training requirements.

 Training Often Found Inadequate

 Following a truck accident in which the rig operator appears to have caused the accident, a post-collision investigation must include an exploration of his or her training.
-This includes an examination of records associated with the training process.
+This inquiry consists of an examination of records associated with the training process.
 The investigation must also include a consideration of whether the training provided comports with the federal scheme.